lulav/LRS_Documentation/docs_tutorials/aerosandbox/aerosandbox.md

 ### CITROS Installation

-First of all, to use all the powerfull CITROS features the CLI installation is required: follow the instructions on the CITROS CLI [documentation page](https://citros.io/doc/docs_cli).
+First of all, to use all the powerful CITROS features the CLI installation is required: follow the instructions on the CITROS CLI [documentation page](https://citros.io/doc/docs_cli).

 ### Configuring The Project
 After all the prerequisites are met, we can start configuring our project.
 The starting point is the Poliastro devcontainer loaded and running, CITROS CLI is installed and ready.